iboB/ibob.github.com/articles/cpp-missgin-things-masthead.md

 >
 > Published in Bulgarian on the defunct SourceCore in 2004.

-These are a few of the things that we mused would be (if not practical, then at least interesting) to have.
+These are a few of the things that we mused would be, if not practical, then at least interesting to have.

 `dont` - keyword, doesn't do what's in its block: